helikopterelidojosa/canvas-move-in-grid/README.md

-at least I made the button thing working next. should make all pieces and make an object variable for each to track their location. should make coordinates included in the chessBoard() function.
+at least I made the button thing working next. should make all pieces and make an object variable for each to track their location. should make squares a-h 1-8 coordinates included in the chessBoard() function.